Tramadol hydrochloride and paracetamol

 involuntary muscle twitching

-depression, nightmares, hallucinations, memory lapses
+depression, nightmares, hallucinations or memory lapses

 blood in stools